akashBhaiya/B42_DA_007_Data-Disruptors/README.md

 3. Commit your changes 📝
 4. Submit a pull request 🔄

+## ✉️ Feedback
+We'd love to hear from you!
+Use the contact form in the app to share your thoughts or suggestions.

+---

 ## 👨‍💻 Author
 - Akash Vishwakarma
 - Aditya
 - Shivangi Rai

+---

+## 🤝 Acknowledgments
+This project is made possible with:
+- **Datasets**: Publicly available Airbnb Prices in European Cities.
+- **Visualization Libraries**: Power Bi and more.

 ---

 ⭐ *Star this repository if you found it useful!* ⭐